IPS-Eye-White

 But is this true?

-Let us consider two cases from the New Testament that make the point that someone can be sincere and religious, but sincerely and religiously wrong.
+Additionally, two cases from the New Testament make the point that someone can be sincere and religious but sincerely and religiously wrong.

 Saul of Tarsus

-Saul of Tarsus was no heathen but worshipped the God of his ancestors.
+Saul of Tarsus was a Jew who worshipped the God of his ancestors.
 He believed himself to be being true to that religion when he persecuted Christians.
 He consented to the death of Stephen, and began ravaging the church, entering house after house, and dragging off men and women, whom he would put in prison.
 (Acts 8:3).
 In his words...

 "I am a Jew, born in Tarsus of Cilicia, but brought up in this city, educated under Gamaliel (a highly respected Pharisee and teacher of the Law.
 Acts 5:34), strictly according to the law of our fathers, being zealous for God just as you all are today.
 "I persecuted this Way to the death, binding and putting both men and women into prisons, as also the high priest and all the Council of the elders can testify.
 From them I also received letters to the brethren, and started off for Damascus in order to bring even those who were there to Jerusalem as prisoners to be punished.
 (Acts 22:3-5 NASB)